botesjuan/Active-Directory-PowerShell-Scripts/README.md

-# Notable Active Directory Accounts
+# Active Directory PowerShell Scripts

->Purpose of these PowerShell Scripts:
+>Purpose of these PowerShell Scripts, is to get Notable Active Directory Accounts / Objects:

 1. Password Spray single password against list of usernames.
 2. Extract a list of notable AD User Accounts that have not change their passwords and did not logon since given date. - Dormant
 3. List all possible accounts with SPN values kerberoastable from Active Directory.